Mercury-HPC/Mercury-HPC.github.io/_posts/2016-11-23-mchecksum.markdown

 The computed checksum hash can be retrieved with a call to `mchecksum_get()`.
-If `MCHECKSUM_FINALIZE` is passed, the checksum is finalized and no more data can be added to that checksum, the only valid call to follow is either `mchecksum_reset()` or `mchecksum_destroy()`.
-If `MCHECKSUM_NOFINALIZE` is passed, more data can be added to this checksum later.
+If `MCHECKSUM_FINALIZE` is passed, the checksum is finalized and no more data can be added to that checksum, the only valid calls to follow are either `mchecksum_reset()` or `mchecksum_destroy()`.
+If `MCHECKSUM_NOFINALIZE` is passed, more data can be later added to this checksum.

 {% highlight C %}
 int mchecksum_get(mchecksum_object_t checksum, void *buf, size_t size, int finalize);